 Cashmere is made from the coats of cashmere goats, who are kept by the millions in China and Mongolia, which dominate the market for this “luxury” material.(8,9) Merino or cashmere is combined with possum fur to create “perino.”(10) The possums are hunted for their coats.
 Please see PETA’s factsheet on Trapping for more information on this brutal side of the wool industry.

 Angora rabbits may be strapped to a board for shearing and kick powerfully in protest as clippers or scissors inevitably bite into their flesh.
 Angora rabbits have very delicate foot pads, so they often develop excruciatingly painful foot ulcers when they are forced to spend their lives standing on the floors of wire cages.
-Female rabbits produce more wool than do males, so on larger farms, male rabbits who are not destined to be breeders are killed at birth.(10) At angora farms in China, a PETA Asia investigator found workers violently ripping the fur out of rabbits’ skin as the animals screamed in pain, a process they endured every three months for two to five years.
+Female rabbits produce more wool than do males, so on larger farms, male rabbits who are not destined to be breeders are killed at birth.(11) At angora farms in China, a PETA Asia investigator found workers violently ripping the fur out of rabbits’ skin as the animals screamed in pain, a process they endured every three months for two to five years.
 For more information about the angora wool industry, please visit PETA.org.

 Shahtoosh is made from the coat of the endangered chiru, or Tibetan antelope.
 Because chirus cannot be domesticated, they must be killed before their wool can be obtained.
-Although it has been illegal to sell or possess shahtoosh products since 1976, thousands of chirus are killed every year for shawls that are sold on the black market.(11)
+Although it has been illegal to sell or possess shahtoosh products since 1976, thousands of chirus are killed every year for shawls that are sold on the black market.(12)

 The alpaca-wool industry exploded in the 1980s, when South American alpacas and llamas were marketed worldwide to entrepreneurs.
-Most of the world’s alpacas currently live in Peru, but the demand for alpaca wool has increased so much that more than 150,000 alpacas are now registered in the U.S., with the largest herds in Ohio and Washington state.(12,13)
+Most of the world’s alpacas currently live in Peru, but the demand for alpaca wool has increased so much that more than 150,000 alpacas are now registered in the U.S., with the largest herds in Ohio and Washington state.(13,14)

 What You Can Do

 Use alternatives to wool, including cotton, cotton flannel, polyester fleece, synthetic shearling, and other cruelty-free fibers, as people with wool allergies have been doing for years.
 One relatively new cruelty-free wool substitute is Tencel, which is breathable, durable, and biodegradable.
-Polartec Wind Pro, which is made primarily from recycled plastic soda bottles, is a high-density fleece with four times the wind resistance of wool, and it also wicks away moisture.(14)
+Polartec Wind Pro, which is made primarily from recycled plastic soda bottles, is a high-density fleece with four times the wind resistance of wool, and it also wicks away moisture.(15)